Pelican Curl

 Variations:

-• Ring Curl: Ring Curl is a bodyweight biceps isolation exercise performed using gymnastic rings.
-It is relatively easy to set up and execute, making it suitable for individuals of various fitness levels.
+• Ring Curl: An easier bodyweight biceps isolation exercise using gymnastic rings.
+It is relatively easy to set up and execute, making it more suitable for beginners.

 How to perform Pelican Curls: